-Although several measures have been initiated by government, robust pick up in power demand is crucial for revival of stressed generation segment.
-As of 2017, major discoms have already tied up for excessive power.
-Overall power procurement structure is also expected to undergo a shift anddiscoms are likely to prefer short/ medium term procurement instead of long term PPAs on account of increasing share of intermittent renewableenergy and rise in industrial open access consumption.
-As discoms are avoiding tying up for excessive capacities under such uncertain sales growthprojections, negligible fresh PPAs for conventional power are expected till 2022 leading to continued financial stress on generators with untiedcapacities.
+Although several measures have been initiated by the government, robust pick-up in power demand is crucial for revival of the stressed generation segment.
+As of 2019, major distribution companies (discoms) had already tied up for excessive power procurement through long-term PPAs to meet their respective demand.
+The overall power procurement structure is also expected to undergo a shift and discoms are likely to prefer short/ medium-term procurement instead of long-term PPAs on account of increasing share of intermittent renewable energy and rise in industrial open access consumption.
+As discoms are avoiding tying up for excessive capacities under such uncertain sales growth projections, negligible fresh PPAs for conventional power are expected till fiscal 2022, leading to continued financial stress on generators with untied capacities.

-Sale of power through the Merchant route is also an unsustainable option owing to continued decline of short term power prices, which declined toRs.3.0/kwh in FY17 (weighted avg. of power transacted on exchanges and bilateral through traders) and is expected to remain low at about Rs.3.3-Rs.3.5 even in 2022.
+Sale of power through the merchant route is also an unsustainable option owing to continued decline of short-term power prices, which, after firming up during the first quarter, stood at Rs 4.18 per kWh on average in fiscal 2019 (weighted average prices of power transacted on exchanges and bilateral transactions through traders).
+Prices are expected to remain low at Rs 3.4 - 3.7 per kWh over the medium term.